neznajko/cipher/README.md

 center bits must have even parity, which is true for all *3* combinations, zo all *3* fields must have either even *(0, 3)* or odd *(1, 2)* parity, but there are only *16* such cases.
 So we can't encode characters in a *general* fashion.
-We  musta use some sort of convention..
+We must use some sort of convention..

 ### ```C):' <- man with a hat smoking cigarette```
 ***Okay*** if someone plays against you *1. a2-a4*, I recommend